This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Hypokalemia is a low level of potassium in your blood.
 Potassium helps control how your muscles, heart, and digestive system work.
-Hypokalemia occurs when your body loses too much potassium or does not absorb enough.
+Hypokalemia occurs when your body loses too much potassium or does not absorb enough from food.

 - You have numbness or tingling in your arms or legs.